childsb/glusterfs-hadoop-docs/ConfiguringAmbari2.markdown

 * Go back to the Ambari Web UI Dashboard.
 Select the YARN Service and click the "stop-all" button.
 Once all the services have stopped, Select the "start-all" button.
 Both stopping and starting the services can take some time.

+* run the script to set the perms on the LinuxContainerExecutor

 ------------------